markhoerth/hms-quickstart/README.md

 ## Relationship to Gravitino

-This environment is intentionally Gravitino-free.
-It isolates the engine-layer question from the catalog-layer question.

 **What this proves:** Spark and Trino have no architectural constraint preventing them from serving multiple table formats from a single HMS connection.